Resources

 icon Close

-Multimedia Services has a significant amount of b-roll, however, there are projects that are so specific that we will not have the exact material required.
+Multimedia Services has a significant amount of B-ROLL, however, there are projects that are so specific that we will not have the exact material required.
 In these situations, the producer will need to schedule a day(s) to acquire the footage.
 In some cases, scenarios may need to be created.
-If students are involved in the scenario(s) a signed release form will be needed.
-If b-roll needs to be recorded off campus, permits may be required.
+If B-ROLL needs to be recorded off campus, permits may be required.

 Best Practices for Securing Your Zoom Virtual Classroom